MrSelfDestruction/ansible-role-chrome-headless/README.md

-koichirok.chromedriver
+esolitos.chrome-headless
 =========

-Ansible role to install chromedriver
+Ansible role to install chrome and chromedriver, which are useful for Behat testing.

 Role Variables
 --------------